brightcove/player-loader-webpack-plugin/README.md

 ### `prependTo`
 * *Type:* `array|string`

-By default we prepend the player to all files with a `.js` extension that are listed as an output.
-If you only want to prepend to certain files pass an array or string along with the `filename` of the files you want to prepend the player to.
+By default we prepend the player to the first file with a `.js` extension that is listed as an output.
+If you only want to prepend to certain file(s) pass an array or string along with the filename of the files you want to prepend the player to.

 ### `accountId`